karmji/karmji/README.md

 👋 Hello everyone! 👋

-My name is Benjamin Stilphen, I am a backend Java developer for Buyer's Edge Platform.
+My name is Benjamin Stilphen and I am a backend Java developer for Buyer's Edge Platform.

 I enjoy learning new coding practices and increasing my programming knowledge base.